shermes641/ordershop/README.md

-    docker-compose build   # docker-compose build --no-cache    to build everything docker images          # get the images ordershop_*_*
-    # update the push.bat file with the IMAGE IDs
-    push.bat              # push to the local repo kubectl apply -f .    # apply to cluster --- you may need to delete pods, services, etc before applying
+    docker-compose build   # docker-compose build --no-cache    to build everything docker images          # get the images ordershop_*_* docker-compose push    # push to the local repo kubectl apply -f .     # apply to cluster --- you may need to delete pods, services, etc before applying

 In one console: